upiterbarg/hihack/README.md

 ## Launching Experiments

-To launch an experiment, first confirm all paths have been properly set in `experiment_config.yaml`.
+To launch an experiment (i.e. train a model from scratch or with warmstarting, via BC or BC + APPO), first confirm all paths have been properly set in `experiment_config.yaml`.
 Then, run `experiment.py` via a `moolib` broker,

 ```
 python -m moolib.broker &